JahnaviSingh9/myntra-clone/README.md

 # myntra-clone
-Build a myntra clone using html css and javascript
+Build a myntra clone using html css and
 A responsive website.